JuliaQuantum/JuliaQuantum.github.io/news/_posts/2015-03-01-berkeley-meetup-videos-online.md

 * and many others got connected.

-For supports and donations, please send a line to the JuliaQuantum team at quantumjulia AT gmail DOT com.
+For financial support or donations, please notice that Julia creators maintain a Julia NumFocus account at [http://numfocus.org/projects/](http://numfocus.org/projects/).
+As a non-for-profit Julia umbrella organization, we will request budget support from the head node in the future.
+If you would like to donate to support our future events, please donate through the link above.
+Thank you for your support!